arcmindai/arcmindai/GoodQuestions.md

-My name is Henry Chan.
-What is my first name?

-Today is 2023-08-20.
-I was born in 1988-08-16.
-How old am I?
+What is the most popular programming language in 2023?

-What is the current weather in Brisbane?
+What is the current weather in Gold Coast?
+What are the top 5 difference between Dfinity Internet Computer and Ethereum?
+Give me 7 days plan for learning Dfinity Internet Computer Give me 7 days plan for learning Rust programming language Give me 7 days plan for learning Motoko programming language Give me some ideas for the primary and secondary color for an AI startup design system